zama-ai/concrete-ml/docs/advanced-topics/client_server.md

 ### Docker

-Running Docker with the latest version of Concrete-ML will require you to build a Docker image as we do for releases.
+Running Docker with the latest version of Concrete ML will require you to build a Docker image as we do for releases.
 To do so run the following command: `poetry build && mkdir pkg && cp dist/* pkg/ && make release_docker`.
 You will need to have `make`, `poetry` and `docker` installed on your system.
 To test locally there is a dedicated script: `python src/concrete/ml/deployment/deploy_to_docker.py --path-to-model <path_to_your_serialized_model>` from the root of the repository to create an Docker that runs a FastAPI server serving the model.